 The positioning matrix is critical for creating a robust product positioning framework.
 It comprises vital elements and utilizes the X and Y axes to represent the most relevant attributes for the target audience.
 For example, a company must compare quality versus price and plot each brand based on their perceptions of these attributes.
 The following elements are crucial for an effective positioning matrix:

 Creating the brand positioning matrix requires a systematic approach.
 Companies must gather their data first through in-depth research.
 This will help remove biases and make the positioning matrix more accurate and reliable.
-Follow these steps to build a reliable and trustworthy positioning matrix:
+Follow these steps to build a trustworthy and dependable positioning matrix:

 For example, a brand positioning chart for luxury watches like Tissot utilizes prestige and craftsmanship as axes for affluent enthusiasts.
 Meanwhile, affordability and durability are paramount for budget-conscious buyers.
 It is imperative to precisely define your target audience to establish an accurate brand positioning framework and a highly differentiated brand positioning strategy that resonates with customer needs.